 Field-hunting tip

-Look in metamorphosed manganese ore deposits country — that is the host setting where adelite typically forms.
+Look in metamorphosed manganese ore deposits country, the host setting where adelite typically forms.
 If you start seeing calcite, dolomite, hausmannite in float, you are in the right ground.
 Field specimens usually show a crusts, botryoidal, massive, sometimes as small prismatic crystals habit, so train your eye for that shape before scanning the outcrop.